curl/everything-curl/source/layout.md

 Some of the more notable ones include:

-- `buildconf`: used to build configure and more when building curl from source out of the git repository.
+- `buildconf`: (deprecated) script used to build configure and more when building curl from source out of the git repository.
 - `buildconf.bat`: the Windows version of buildconf.
 Run this after having checked out the full source code from git.